ninoschelcher/functional-programming/README.md

    * **Location** — Data that consists of Latitude and Longitude (number)
    * **AreaId** — Number to identify specific garage, can be combined to find geo location of garage with charging point (number/text)

-### 2. In which district in Amsterdam is it the easiest/hardest to find a charging point for you car?
+### 2. In which part of Amsterdam is it the easiest/hardest to find a charging point for you car?
 - **Assumption:** This is a tricky one, I have a mixed feelings about it.
 It's probably harder to find a parking spot in the centre cause more people are working in the centre of Amsterdam but there are a lot of charging spots.
 But meanwhile in other districts, for example Nieuw-West there are not a lot of charging spots while there are more people buying an electric car.

 - **Dataset:**